-- ii.
-For the purposes of this Article 6.9, an Allocation will be considered assumed or substituted if, (A) following the Change in Control, the Allocation confers the right to receive, for each Free Share subject to the Allocation immediately prior to the Change in Control, the consideration (whether stock, cash, or other securities or property) or the fair market value, as determined by the Board of Directors in good faith, of the consideration received in the Change in Control by holders of ordinary shares of the Company for each such share held on the effective date of the transaction; provided, however, that if such consideration received in the Change in Control is not solely common stock of the successor corporation or its parent, the Board of Directors may, with the consent of the successor corporation, provide that the consideration to be received for each Free Share shall be solely common stock of the successor corporation or its parent equal in fair market value, as determined by the Board of Directors in good faith, to the per share consideration received by holders of ordinary shares of the Company in the Change in Control; (B) any securities of the successor corporation or its parent forming part of the Allocation following the Change in Control are freely tradable on a major stock exchange; and (C) the Allocation otherwise remains subject to the same terms and conditions that were applicable to the Allocation immediately prior to the Change in Control. - iii.
-Notwithstanding any other provision of the 2015 Performance Plan, in the event of a Change in Control, except as would otherwise result in adverse tax consequences under Section 409A of the U.S. Internal Revenue Code, the Board of Directors may, in its discretion, provide that each Allocation shall, immediately upon the occurrence of a Change in Control, be cancelled in exchange for a payment in cash or securities in an amount equal to (i) the consideration paid per ordinary share of the Company in the Change in Control multiplied by (ii) the number of Free Shares granted under the Allocation.
-The Board of Directors shall not be required to treat all Allocations similarly for purposes of this Article 6.9(a).
-Payment of amounts under this Article 6.9(a) shall be made in such form, on such terms and subject to such conditions as the Board of Directors determines in its discretion, which may or may not be the same as the form, terms and conditions applicable to payments to the Company's shareholders in connection with the Change in Control and may, in the Board of Directors' discretion, include subjecting such payments to vesting conditions comparable to the Allocations surrendered, subjecting such payments to escrow or holdback provisions comparable to those imposed upon the Company's shareholders in connection with the Change in Control, or calculating and paying the present value of payments that would otherwise be subject to escrow or holdback terms. - b) The obligations of the Company under the 2015 Performance Plan shall be binding upon any successor corporation or organization resulting from the Change in Control.
+- (ii) For the purposes of this Article 6.9, a Grant will be considered assumed or substituted if, (A) following the Change in Control, the Grant confers the right to receive, for each Restricted Stock Unit subject to the Grant immediately prior to the Change in Control, the consideration (whether stock, cash, or other securities or property) or the fair market value, as determined by the Board of Directors in good faith, of the consideration received in the Change in Control by holders of Ordinary Shares for each such share held on the effective date of the transaction; provided, however, that if such consideration received in the Change in Control is not solely common stock of the successor corporation or its parent, the Board of Directors may, with the consent of the successor corporation, provide that the consideration to be received for each Restricted Stock Unit shall be solely common stock of the successor corporation or its parent equal in fair market value, as determined by the Board of Directors in good faith, to the per share consideration received by holders of Ordinary Shares in the Change in Control; (B) any securities of the successor corporation or its parent forming part of the Grant following the Change in Control are freely tradable on a major stock exchange; and (C) the Grant otherwise remains subject to the same terms and conditions that were applicable to the Grant immediately prior to the Change in Control. - (iii) Notwithstanding any other provision of the 2015 Performance Plan, in the event of a Change in Control, except as would otherwise result in adverse tax consequences under Section 409A of the U.S. Internal Revenue Code, the Board of Directors may, in its discretion, provide that each Grant shall, immediately upon the occurrence of a Change in Control, be cancelled in exchange for a payment in cash or securities in an amount equal to (i) the consideration paid per Ordinary Share in the Change in Control multiplied by (ii) the number of Restricted Stock Units granted.
+The Board of Directors shall not be required to treat all Grants similarly for purposes of this Article 6.9(a).
+Payment of amounts under this Article 6.9(a) shall be made in such form, on such terms and subject to such conditions as the Board of Directors determines in its discretion, which may or may not be the same as the form, terms and conditions applicable to payments to the Company's shareholders in connection with the Change in Control and may, in the Board of Directors' discretion, include subjecting such payments to vesting conditions comparable to the Grants surrendered, subjecting such payments to escrow or holdback provisions comparable to those imposed upon the Company's shareholders in connection with the Change in Control, or calculating and paying the present value of payments that would otherwise be subject to escrow or holdback terms.

+(b) The obligations of the Company under the Performance Based Plan shall be binding upon any successor corporation or organization resulting from the Change in Control.